Combinators

 add-pkg-deps :: [Package] -> Permission

-Adds the packages' bin
+Adds the packages' bin directory to $PATH.

 add-runtime